isomerpages/moe-silingpri/index.md

       announcement_items:
         - title: Edusave Character Award (ECHA) 2026
           date: 08 August 2026
           announcement: Know a pupil who inspires others?
-The Edusave Character Award (ECHA) 2026 recognises pupils who demonstrate exemplary character and outstanding personal qualities.
+Nominate them for the Edusave Character Award (ECHA) 2026.
 Nominations are open from 7 to 23 August 2026.
-          link_text: Find out more and submit your nomination today.
+          link_text: Find out more and nominate them today.
           link_url: /edusave-character-award-echa-2026/
         - title: New Online Forms for MTL Applications and Appeals
           date: 25 June 2026